g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 By declaring the `Pageable` object as a parameter, we can use parameters like `sort`, `page` and `size` to retrieve certain employees.
 For example, let's say that we're building an application that requires us to fetch the first five employees, sorted by their name, then we could call **/api/employee?page=0&size=5&sort=name**.

-One thing you'll notice if you run this is that the startdate of an employee is returned as an array of numbers, for example `[2020, 9, 6]`.
+One thing you'll notice if you run this is that the API returns the startdate of an employee as an array of numbers, for example `[2020, 9, 6]`.
 I prefer using ISO dates (`2020-09-06`), so I usually disable this feature.
 This can be done by adding the following property to **application.yml**:

 ```yaml
 jackson.serialization.writeDatesAsTimestamps: false